Advertiser Disclosure

 Who Is Eligible?

 Unfortunately, not all passengers are eligible for Delta‘s new One Stop Security program.
-It’s only available to passengers departing London Heathrow (LHR) and connecting in Atlanta (ATL) before a connecting flight on the same itinerary.
+It’s only available to passengers departing London Heathrow (LHR) or Seoul Incheon (ICN) and who are arriving in Atlanta (ATL) before a connecting flight on the same itinerary.

 If you’re on an eligible flight, you can use One Stop Security if you have either Global Entry or the Mobile Passport app (iOS, Android).

 One Stop Security is complimentary for these passengers.
-Bags will be screened and then transferred to their connecting flights, and passengers will save considerable time and effort by heading directly into the terminal rather than going downstairs to the arrivals hall.
+Bags will be screened and then transferred to their connecting flights for both London and Seoul passengers.
+Additionally, passengers from London will save considerable time and effort by heading directly into the terminal, rather than going downstairs to the arrivals hall.

 Delta has been offering One Stop Security in the opposite direction — out of Atlanta for passengers connecting through London Heathrow — since February 2025.
-Now, it will be available coming into the U.S. starting on July 30, 2025.
+It became available for Delta passengers arriving in the U.S. for the first time on July 30, 2025, for passengers departing London.
+Delta announced an expansion to include Seoul departures on August 13, 2025.

 Hot Tip: